Skip to Main Content

 Now is the time to get rid of the slums and ghettos of Chicago.
 Now is the time to make justice a reality all over this nation.
 Now is the time.

-The enactment of the Fair Housing Act on April 11, 1968, came only after a long and difficult journey.
+The enactment of the Fair Housing Act on April 11, 1968, came only after a long and challenging journey.
 American society was afflicted with cradle-to-grave segregation.
 Even after the Brown decision and the Civil Rights Act of 1964, the nation was deeply divided, with housing segregation and discrimination still deeply embedded therein.
 Additionally, the growing casualties from the war in Vietnam embittered and enraged Americans.
 The deaths in Vietnam fell heaviest upon young and poor infantrymen of color.
-On the home front, these men's families could not purchase or rent homes in certain residential developments on account of their race or national origin.
+On the home front, these men's families could not purchase or rent homes in certain residential developments because of their race or national origin.

 Things changed following the assignment of Dr. King on April 4, 1968.
 President Lyndon B. Johnson leveraged this national tragedy to demand the bill's immediate Congressional approval.
 President Johnson viewed the Fair Housing Act as a fitting memorial to Dr. King's life work and wished to have the Act passed before Dr. King's funeral in Atlanta.
 The Fair Housing Act expanded on the Civil Rights Act of 1964 to prohibit discrimination concerning the sale, rental, and financing of housing based on race, color, religion, and national origin.
 Subsequent amendments in 1974 and 1988 added gender, disability, and familial status as protected classes.